hrbyyy/AutoWave/README.md

  http://iops.ai/competition detail/?competition id=5&flag=1 respectively.
 For ECG dataset, data preprocessing follows codes from https://github.com/Vniex/BeatGAN.

-4.To run the main file for each dataset successfully, replace datapath or inpath in main file with the path of data that has been already preprocessed in your own environment. p0 in each main file refers to the directory where results are stored, which will be used in the post_process.py and sta.py
+4.To run the main file for each dataset successfully, replace datapath or inpath in main file with the path of data that has been already preprocessed in your own environment.

+5.p0 in each main file refers to the directory where results are stored, which will be used as inpath in the post_process.py and sta.py